lfacchi/ft_printf/README.md

-# The object of this project id recreate de function printf using c
+# The object of this project is recreate de function printf using c